Child Care Food Program

 Office: Food and Nutrition Service

-The purpose of this US Federal Program is to assists US States through grants and other means in order to help them create and maintain nonprofit food service programs for children, children attending after school care programs in low-income areas, and children residing in emergency shelters.
-The grants given through this program are used also for assistance of elderly and impaired adults enrolled in nonresidential day care facilities.
+The purpose of this US Federal Program is to assist US States through grants and other means in order to help them create and maintain nonprofit food service programs for children, children attending after school care programs in low-income areas, and children residing in emergency shelters.
+The grants given through this program are used also for the assistance of elderly and impaired adults enrolled in nonresidential daycare facilities.

 State agencies that create and maintain nonprofit food service programs and follow the federal guidelines of the Child and Adult Care program.